Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 You can read about the history of San Diego County wines in Richard Carrico's book A History of Wines and Wine Making in San Diego County.
 Second Edition and newly revised with more illustrations and text.

-In 1931 the nearly nude body of 17 year old Louise Teuber was found hanging from a oak very near this one in Mission Trails Regional Park.
-Soon you can read about her mysterious unsolved death and those of two other young women that same year.
-Richard's book on the girls.
-The book was released October 14th and is available on Amazon and elsewhere after that.
+In 1931 the nearly nude body of 17 year old Louise Teuber was found hanging from an oak tree in Mission Trails Regional Park.
+Read about her mysterious unsolved death and those of two other young women that same year in Richard's award winning true crime book.
+The book was released late in 2023 and is available on Amazon, Barnes and Noble, and elsewhere.
 He may have solved one of the murders.

 Now in its fourth printing Strangers in a Stolen Land is a vivid and well documented history of the indigenous people of our area.
 This text is used in several university level classes and should be of interest to those who want to know more about the First People of our region.